-Mount the strainer in an accessible area close to the intake throughhull that can handle water spillage during service.
+Mount the strainer in an accessible area, close to the intake through -hull that can handle water spillage during service.
 Extra care during assembly must be taken to avoid air leaks from the strainer.
-Use the supplied "Ouick Block" and wire tie for mounting.
+Use the supplied "Quick Block" and wire tie for mounting.

-Fresh Water Flush Module
+Fresh Water Flush Module -

-The fresh water flush module should be located between the intake strainer and the feed pump Module and as low as possible in the vessel.
-It should be mounted with the filter housings vertical and accessible for changing filters.
+The fresh water flush module may be located in any convenient location near the Feed pump module.
+It should be mounted with the filter housing vertical and accessible for changing filters.
 Allow 2" below the filter housing for removal.
 Do not install over electrical equipment.
-Remove filter bowls for access to the screw holes in the mounting plate.
-The unit contains a 50 Micron prefilter, charcoal filter for the flush water, flush solenoid and three way intake service valve.
+The unit contains a charcoal filter for the flush water, shut off valve, and flush water pressure regulator.